dalton-f/helpers.js/README.md

 * Storage: Helpers for interacting with browser storage (localStorage/sessionStorage)
 * Math and String Operations: Functions for mathematical operations, string manipulation, formatting, and validation.

+Feel free to explore the extensive comments included to learn more about the functionality and usage of each helper.

 <br>

 ## Why use it?

 * Code Readability: Enhance the readability of your codebase by replacing repetitive methods into easy-to-understand functions with descriptive names.
 * Efficiency: Save time and effort by utilizing pre-built helper functions for common tasks, eliminating the need to rewrite repetitive code segments.
+* Consistency: Ensures your codebase is consistent, helping with maintainability and allowing for easier contributions

 <br>